ShayanAkhtar/BST-Binary-Search-Tree-/README.md

-The code you provided appears to be an implementation of a binary search tree (BST) in C++.
-Here's a basic README file content for the BST program:

 # Binary Search Tree (BST) Implementation

 This repository contains a C++ program that implements a Binary Search Tree (BST) data structure.
 The program allows users to perform various operations on the BST, including insertion, deletion, searching for a value, finding the maximum and minimum values, and displaying the tree in different traversal orders (pre-order, in-order, post-order).